jackcarey/web-components/packages/middle-truncate/README.md

 -   [middle-truncate on Storybook](https://jackcarey.co.uk/web-components/storybook-static/?path=/docs/about--all-stories).

-This package is still being developed.
+This package is a work-in-progress.
+It does not yet work with vertical text.

 **Attributes:**